elrikose/tutorials/k8s/cka/questions.md

 kubectl get po nginx -w # watch it
 ```

-30. Create a redis pod, and have it use a non-persistent storage Note: In exam, you will have access to kubernetes.io site, Refer : https://kubernetes.io/docs/tasks/configure-pod-container/configurevolume-storage/
+30. Create a redis pod, and have it use a non-persistent storage During exam, you will have access to kubernetes.io site, Refer : https://kubernetes.io/docs/tasks/configure-pod-container/configurevolume-storage/

 ```yaml
 apiVersion: v1